MAD9137/f2024/docs/modules/week5/navigation-controller.md

 ![Navigation Controller](/F2020/assets/img/NavController_8.png)

-Each cell in the tableView will now work like a button letting you click on it and segue to the second view.
+Each cell in the tableView will now work as a button letting the user click on it and segue to the second view.

 The second view will also show the grey navigationController bar that has persisted at the top, now with a Back button in it created by the navigation.
 This button has been created by the navigationController, and pressing it tells the navigationController to unwind the segue back to the previous view.